Guy Davis (musician): Recent projects

-Davis wrote a couple of songs and recorded with Dr. John for Whoopi Goldberg’s Littleburg series, and appeared and sang in Jack's Big Music Show, both for the Nickelodeon network, Nick Jr.
+Davis wrote a couple of songs and recorded with Dr. John for Whoopi Goldberg's Littleburg series, and appeared and sang in Jack's Big Music Show, both for the Nickelodeon network, Nick Jr.

-Davis has also done residency programs for the Lincoln Center Institute, the Kennedy Center, the State Theatre in New Jersey, and works with “Young Audiences of NJ”, doing classroom workshops and assembly programs all across the country and in Canada for elementary, high school, and college students.
+Davis has also done residency programs for the Lincoln Center Institute, the Kennedy Center, the State Theatre in New Jersey, and works with "Young Audiences of NJ", doing classroom workshops and assembly programs all across the country and in Canada for elementary, high school, and college students.

 More recently, Davis appeared in the PBS special on the jazz and blues artist Howard Armstrong.
 His father Ossie Davis was a recipient of a Kennedy Center Honor, at which he received a medal alongside other recipients such as Warren Beatty, Elton John and composer John Williams from the President of the United States.

-Davis appeared at NYC's Lincoln Center Out of Doors Festival in a history of the blues concert, "Evolution of the Blues", along with Michael Hill (Michael Hill's Blues Mob), Paul Peress, and Paul Ossola.
+Davis appeared at New York City's Lincoln Center Out of Doors Festival in a history of the blues concert, "Evolution of the Blues", along with Michael Hill (Michael Hill's Blues Mob), Paul Peress, and Paul Ossola.

 He also performed with Pete Seeger and Tao Rodríguez-Seeger at select venues, including a benefit concert that took place at McDaniel College in Westminster, Maryland in August 2008.

-In 2012 Davis released an audio play called The Adventures of Fishey Waters: In Bed with the Blues.
+In 2012, Davis released an audio play called The Adventures of Fishey Waters: In Bed with the Blues.
 It is a compilation of "historical" tales in the form of a play accompanied by Davis in song.

-In November 2016, Guy joined forces with fellow American Brooks Williams for a UK tour entitled 'Inside The Delta', a showcase of the many varied styles of the blues.
+In November 2016, Davis joined forces with fellow American Brooks Williams for a UK tour entitled 'Inside The Delta', a showcase of the many varied styles of the blues.

-in 2017 his album 'Sonny & Brownie's Last Train' with the Italian harmonicist Fabrizio Poggi received a nomination for best traditional blues album of the year, award won by 'Blue & Lonesome' by the Rolling Stones.
+in 2017, his album Sonny & Brownie's Last Train with the Italian harmonicist Fabrizio Poggi received a Grammy Award nomination for best traditional blues album of the year, award won by Blue & Lonesome by the Rolling Stones.